V4Fire/Client/src/core/component/decorators/component/README.md

 ### [tpl = `true`]

-If false, then the component will use the default loopback render function, instead of loading the own template.
+If set to false, the component uses the default loopback render function instead of loading its own template.
-This parameter is useful for components without templates, and it can be inherited from the parent component.
+This is useful for components without templates and can be inherited from the parent component.

 ### [functional = `false`]

-The component functional mode.
+The component functional mode determines whether the component should be created as a functional component.
-This parameter can be inherited from the parent component, but the `null` value isn’t inherited.
+This parameter can be inherited from the parent component, but the null value is not inherited.

+There are several options available for this parameter:

-1. If true, the component will be created as a functional component.
+1. If set to true, the component will be created as a functional component.
-2. If a dictionary, the component can be created as a functional component or regular component, depending on values of its props:
+2. If set to a dictionary, the component can be created as a functional component or a regular component, depending on the values of its props:

-   1. If passed an empty dictionary is passed, the component will always be created as a functional one.
+   1. If an empty dictionary is passed, the component will always be created as a functional one.
-      But you still have the option to create it like regular using the `v-func` directive.
+      However, you still have the option to create it like a regular component using the `v-func` directive.

+      ```
+      < b-button v-func = false
+      ```

-   2. If passed a dictionary with values, the dictionary properties represent component props.
+   2. If a dictionary with values is passed, the dictionary properties represent component props.
-      If the component invocation takes these props with the values that declared within the `functional` dictionary, it will be created as a functional one.
+      If the component invocation takes these props with the values that were declared within the functional dictionary, it will be created as a functional one.
       The values themselves can be represented as any value that can be encoded in JSON.

-      In addition, you can specify multiple values for the same prop using a list of values Keep in mind that component type inference is a compile-time operation, meaning you cannot depend on values from the runtime.
-If you need this feature, then use the `v-for` directive.
+      Note that you can specify multiple values for the same prop using a list of values.
+      Keep in mind that component type inference is a compile-time operation, meaning you cannot depend on values from the runtime.
+      If you need this feature, use the `v-for` directive.

-3. If null, all components watchers and listeners that directly specified in the component class won't be attached in the case of a functional component kind.
-It is useful to create superclass behavior depending on a component type.
+   3. If set to null, all components' watchers and listeners that are directly specified in the component class won't be attached in the case of a functional component kind.
+     This is useful to create superclass behavior depending on a component type.

 A functional component is a component that can only be rendered once from input properties.
 Components of this type have state and lifecycle hooks, but changing the state does not cause re-render.

-Usually functional components are lighter than regular components on first render, but avoid them if you have long animations inside a component or if you need to frequently redraw some deep ones structure of nested components.
+Usually, functional components are lighter than regular components on the first render, but avoid them if you have long animations inside a component or if you need to frequently redraw some deep structure of nested components.

 ```typescript
 import iData, { component } from 'components/super/i-data/i-data';